jnidzwetzki/bboxdb/CONTRIBUTING.md

 The provided examples for the BBoxDB-Client are very limited at the moment.
 Feel free to write new examples and open a pull request.

 ## Feature requests
 Feature requests are welcome.
-Please take a moment and desribe the details of the new feature and why this is needed.
+Please take a moment and describe the details of the new feature and why this is needed.
 Please provide as much detail and context as possible.

 ## Pull requests
 * Open a new issue